One must-visit place to include in your Cape Town holiday has to be Simon's Town!

 Scratch Patch and Mineral World

-Welcome to Aladdin’s cave!
+Done with the penguin?
+Now, welcome to Aladdin’s cave!
 With a multitude of colourful gemstones, Simon's Town's scratch patch is a wonder of its own!
-This multi-coloured pebbly paradise has been around since 1970.
+This multicoloured pebbly paradise has been around since 1970.
 Here, you can have lots of fun scratching or your favourite tumble-polished gemstones from the thousands of polished stones that literally cover the floor.

 There is an array of tumble-polished gemstones in the Scratch Patch, mostly popular Southern African stones such as Tiger’s Eye, Rose Quartz, Amethyst, Jasper, Agates and Crystals.
 With some luck, you may even come across Lapis Lazuli, Blue Lace Agate and some really exotic stones!